Fair Pay and Trade Union Rights

 There is a new procedure for seeking agreements for access to the workplace, with disputes to be adjudicated by the CAC.
 There is a new right of complaint to the Employment Tribunal for failure to provide reasonable ‘accommodation and other facilities’ for trade union representatives, and a new right to time off for union equality representatives.
 There is a power to introduce regulations prohibiting the use of any list containing details of trade union members, or those who have taken part in the activities of unions, for the purpose of discrimination.

-Many unnecessary restrictions on industrial action balloting requirements have not been addressed – such as the information as to ‘lists’ and ‘figures’ to be provided in ballot and action notices and a union’s ability to ballot where there is to be a change of employer.
+Some unnecessary restrictions on industrial action balloting requirements remain in place.
+There remains a requirement to provide some information as to ‘lists’ and ‘figures’ in ballot and action notices (as above) and the ability of a union to ballot where there is to be a change of employer has not been addressed.

-Beyond provision for an Adult Social Care Negotiating Body, there is no further progress on fair pay agreements.
-The government is separately removing the discriminatory pay bands in the National Minium Wage.
+Beyond provision for an Adult Social Care Negotiating Body and the reinstatement of the School Staff Negotiating Body, there is no further progress on fair pay agreements.
+The government is separately removing the discriminatory pay bands in the National Minium Wage and changes to the remit of the Low Pay Commission were announced on 5 August 2025.

 Comment

 The Employment Rights Bill's fair pay and trade union rights provisions implement many (though not all) of Labour’s pre-election commitments.
-Further deliberation will take place on how to implement electronic balloting.
-In ‘Next Steps’ the government says that it will launch a working group with stakeholders, to include cyber security experts and trade unions, by the end of the year – ‘with full rollout implemented following Royal Assent of the Employment Rights Bill’.
-This needs to happen fast - trade unions have been waiting almost seven years since Sir Ken Knight's review.
+In ‘Next Steps’ published in October 2024 the government said that it would launch a working group with stakeholders, to include cyber security experts and trade unions, by the end of 2024 but, at the time of writing, no progress appears to have been made.
+This needs to happen fast - trade unions have been waiting almost eight years since Sir Ken Knight's review.

-Further consideration should be given to what other ‘unnecessary restrictions’ on trade union rights should also be removed to make trade union laws fit for a modern economy and compliant with the UK’s international obligations, including the balloting and notification requirements that remain, and the outright ban on secondary industrial action.
+Further consideration should be given to what other ‘unnecessary restrictions’ on trade union rights should also be removed to make trade union laws fit for a modern economy and compliant with the UK’s international obligations, the changes to the notification requirements are unlikely to be sufficient, and the outright ban on secondary industrial action remains in place.

 Full Briefing: The Employment Rights Bill